ClearC2/c2-error/README.md

 ```

 ## Tips
-Higher-order components can become awkward if several are used.
-Redux comes with a `compose` function that cleans this up.
+Higher-order components can become awkward if several are used on the same component.
+Redux comes with a `compose`
+function that makes this less awkward.

 ```jsx